WoNoMute/wonomute.github.io/_interviews/marije-baalman.md

 ---

 {% include image.html
-max-width="100%" file="/assets/interviews/b-the-machine-is-learning.jpg" alt="Marije Baalman during her performance 'The Machine is Learning' at the International Conference on Live Interfaces in Trondheim, March 2020." caption="Marije Baalman during her performance 'The Machine is Learning' at the International Conference on Live Interfaces in Trondheim, March 2020." %}
+max-width="100%" file="/assets/interviews/b-the-machine-is-learning.jpg" alt="Marije Baalman during her performance 'The Machine is Learning' at the International Conference on Live Interfaces in Trondheim, March 2020 - a theatrical performance highlighting the process of training a machine with realtime gestures." caption="Marije Baalman during her performance 'The Machine is Learning' at the International Conference on Live Interfaces in Trondheim, March 2020 - a theatrical performance highlighting the process of training a machine with realtime gestures." %}

 <br />